-Proposed Geographical Region of Service: The Engine—grounded in Sacramento—is focused in California’s Central Valley, a region characterized by agricultural output, diverse population, and a history of economic underinvestment.
+Proposed Geographical Region of Service: The Engine—centered in Sacramento—is focused in California’s Central Valley, a region characterized by agricultural output, diverse population, and a history of economic underinvestment.
 It includes key cities such as Bakersfield, Fresno, and Sacramento, which are strategic hubs for innovation and development.
-The Central Valley faces economic and environmental challenges, including reliance on the O&G industry and poor air quality.
+The Central Valley faces economic and environmental challenges, including reliance on the traditional O&G industry and poor air quality.

 [SHOULD WE ADD IN A MAP HERE SHOWING THE GEOGRAPHY AND WHERE THE KEY PARTNERS ARE?]
 [UPDATED MAP TO BE ADDED – current map is a placeholder]